FireIsGood/limbus-image/README.md

 │           └── id/
 │               └── [id name].png
 ├── output/
+│   └── id/
 │       └── [sinner name]_[id name].png
 └── config.toml
 ```

-Notably, sinners have an `id/` folder underneath in the case that this project
+Notably, sinners have an `id/` folder in the case that this project is expanded
-is expanded to include EGOs.
-The output is flat to make copying easier as all of
+to include EGOs.
+The output is flat to make copying easier as all of the images
-the images are prefixed by the sinner and therefore do not need separate
+are prefixed by the sinner and therefore do not need separate folders.
-folders.

 This was made because it seems the tier list maker website hasn't been updated
 in a while.